lenmorld/security_topics/jwt_auth/README.md

 - access token should have a short expiry,
 - user must use refresh token to get new one (possibly increasing expiry)
 - can invalidate refresh tokens on /logout, to mitigate it being stolen

-# Overall flow:

-1. user /login;  server returns access token and refresh token
-2. user can use access token to access gated resource, e.g /posts, for a limited time
-3. once access token expires, user can request a new access token using refresh token
-4. user can invalidate refresh token on /logout

-NOTES:
-1. on login, server creates access token by serializing user info and signing it with a secret; same with refresh token but with a different secret
-2. authentication is done via middleware, to reuse on any gated resource
-   - server validates token using signature
-3. server validates token using signature
-4. server deletes the refresh token